Chapter 3: The Human Factors

 So far, we have covered situations that are governed by rules.
 It is equally important to investigate areas where there appear to be no rules.
 Much of human endeavour is devoted to artistic and cultural development.
 It is hard to argue that the direction of such development is preordained, rather than a free-will application of chance.
 As an example, let's look at music as an art-form.
 What constitutes good music, bad music, or just plain noise, is very subjective.
 Could there be rules built into the human animal that allow it to distinguish music from noise?
 In physics, most objects have a natural frequency, and it seems humans may have a similar property.
 If we analyse marching music – there is a particular rhythm and frequency ideally matched to a fast walking pace of the average human.
 The suggestion here is that, even though we have complete freedom to create music, there could be some quite obscure rules giving bias to cause certain types of music to be more appealing than others.
 Widespread rejection of avant-garde styles of art suggests that familiarity is paramount, and that familiarity could result from exposure to things in nature that are in turn controlled by rules.

 In the broader context of artistic endeavour, it is hard to imagine any influence from some background rules would be detectable against the influences of chance.
-Because artistry and culture are driven almost entirely by chance, the odds of there being another William Shakespeare pumping out high-quality literature somewhere on one of the trillions of Earth-like planets, is very remote.
+Because artistry and culture are driven almost entirely by random creativity, there is an exceedingly remote possibility of there being another William Shakespeare pumping out high-quality literature somewhere on one of the trillions of Earth-like planets.

 Planet Earth has existed nearly half as long as our Universe.
 This has provided ample data for scientists to look back and study results from the many and varied experiments with life.
 It has also created an excellent opportunity to identify factors common to all forms of life.
 One remarkable conclusion to be drawn from the evidence so far, is that all life appears to be carbon-based.
 When dealing with such complete unknowns as the possibilities for extraterrestrial life, it is never a good idea to say 'never'.
 In predicting such things, we are constrained between “very likely” and “very unlikely”.
 It would be a reasonable assumption to expect carbon-based life forms similar to those found on Earth, to exist somewhere out in the vast expanses of space.
 What we can be less certain about, is the possibility of non-carbon-based life because there is nothing here on Earth that gives any hint that such things are credible.
 Trying to define what separates life from non-life is difficult, but one clue is in the way that Darwinian evolution belongs exclusively to living entities.
 There is no evolution involved with Chemistry or Physics – the processes that existed billions of years ago are identical to those observed today.